sealerio/sealer/docs/site/content/docs/advanced/arch.md

 * Filesystem : Copy CloudRootfs files to all nodes
 * Mount : mount CloudImage all layers together
 * Checker : do some precheck and post check
-* Command : a command proxy to do some task witch os don't have the command.
+* Command : a command proxy to do some tasks witch os don't have the command.
 Like ipvs or cert manager.
 * Guest : manage user application layer, like exec CMD command defined in Kubefile.